Rothschild family: Art and charity

 The family once had one of the largest private art collections in the world, and a significant proportion of the art in the world's public museums are Rothschild donations which were sometimes, in the family tradition of discretion, donated anonymously.

-Hannah Mary Rothschild was appointed in December 2014 as chair of the Board of the National Gallery of London.
+Hannah Rothschild was appointed in December 2014 as chair of the board of the National Gallery of London.

+List of financial holdings

+The following is a list of businesses in which the Rothschild family have held a controlling or an otherwise significant interest.